cj-nava/Ames-Housing/README.md

 # Ames-Housing
-Kaggle Project for MSDS 6371
+Project for MSDS 6371 - Applied Statistics at SMU